jaredlutz/AgentGPT/docs/docs/faq.md

 ### Agent issues

 <details>
-<summary>AgentGPT said it made a file / database / script, where can I find it?</summary>
+<summary>VerityAI said it made a file / database / script, where can I find it?</summary>
-Currently AgentGPT is incapable of outputs in that manner, but this is something we are actively working on.
+Currently VerityAI is incapable of outputs in that manner, but this is something we are actively working on.
 Keep an eye on our <a href="/roadmap">roadmap</a> to get an idea for when this might be available.
 </details>

 <details>
-<summary>Did AgentGPT actually email 100 people?</summary>
+<summary>Did VerityAI actually email 100 people?</summary>
 No!
 We don't currently support this functionality, but its something we're looking to implement.
 View our <a href="/roadmap">roadmap</a> to get an idea for when this might be available.
 When this does work, we'll be sure to validate that an action like "sending an email" is actually something you want to do 🙂
 </details>